OtakuSquirrel/QuickSymmetryTool/README.md

 C:\Users\Otaku\Documents\maya\scripts
 ```

-Then drag and drop the `dropToInstall.mel` into the maya viewport, you should have the button on your shelf.
+Then drag and drop the `dropToInstall.mel` into the Maya viewport, you should have the button on your shelf.

 ## How to use

 Select the points in the middle of the model.
-Reset them.
+Reset them with button. ***This command is NOT Undoable!***.
+Backup your model.

 Select one edge in the middle.
-Enable symmetry mode.
+Enable symmetry mode with button.

-Select the area.
-(Highlighted section will be reserve)
+Select the area with button. (***Highlighted*** section will be preserved)

 Click execute.
+Done!

 Tutorial coming soon...